 Cathodic protection systems protect metallic UST system components buried in soil from corrosion.
 Two types of cathodic systems are commonly used on UST systems, impressed current and sacrificial anode.

 Cathodic systems must be properly maintained and tested periodically to ensure effectiveness.
 Sacrificial anode systems must be tested every 3 years by a qualified Cathodic Protection Tester.
-Impressed current systems must be tested annually by a qualified Cathodic Protection Expert.
-Cathodic system test results must be submitted to the MPCA within 30 days on one of the following forms:
+Impressed current systems must be tested annually by a qualified Cathodic Protection tester.
+Cathodic protection system test results must be submitted to the MPCA within 30 days on one of the following forms:

 - UST cathodic protection system evaluation Galvanic (Sacrificial Anode) type (t-u5-05)